Roswell, New Mexico, minor league baseball history: History

 Minor league baseball started in Roswell, New Mexico, in 1923.
 The Roswell Giants began play as charter members the four–team Panhandle-Pecos Valley League, which had evolved from the West Texas League.
-The Roswell Giants joined the Amarillo Gassers, Clovis Cubs and Lubbock Hubbers as franchised in the new league.
-On August 15, 1923, Roswell had a record of 41–63 and was in 4th place when the Panhandle-Pecos Valley League permanently folded.
+The Roswell Giants joined the Amarillo Gassers, Clovis Cubs and Lubbock Hubbers as franchises in the new league.
+On August 15, 1923, Roswell had a record of 41–63 and were in fourth place when the Panhandle-Pecos Valley League permanently folded.

-In 1937, the Roswell Sunshiners were founding members of the six–team Class D West Texas-New Mexico League.
+In 1937, the Roswell Sunshiners were charter members of the six–team Class D West Texas-New Mexico League.
 Roswell joined the Hobbs Drillers, Midland Cardinals, Monahans Trojans, Odessa Oilers and Wink Spudders in the West Texas-New Mexico League.

-The Roswell Sunshiners finished 55–62, 2nd in the 1937 West Texas-New Mexico League, as the Odessa and Midland franchises withdrew during the season.
+The Roswell Sunshiners finished with a record of 55–62, placing second in the 1937 West Texas-New Mexico League, as the Odessa and Midland franchises withdrew during the season.
 In the playoffs, Roswell defeated the Monahans Trojans 3 games to 2.
 In the Finals, the Wink Spudders swept Roswell in three games.
-Roswell did not return to the league in 1938.
+The Roswell Franchise did not return to the league in 1938.

 The 1949 Roswell Rockets joined the eight–team Longhorn League, playing with fellow members Ballinger Cats, Big Spring Broncs, Midland Indians, Odessa Oilers, San Angelo Colts, Sweetwater Swatters, and Vernon Dusters.

-The Roswell Rockets finished last in their first Longhorn League season, placing 8th with a 57–82 record.
+The Roswell Rockets finished last in their first Longhorn League season, placing eighth with a 57–82 record.
 The Rockets drew 43,584 fans for the season.

-In 1950, the Roswell Rockets finished 89–62, 2nd in the Longhorn League regular season standings.
+In 1950, the Roswell Rockets finished 89–62, placing second in the Longhorn League regular season standings.
 In the playoffs, the Big Spring Broncs swept Roswell in four games.
 The Rockets had home a season attendance total of 82,671, an average of 1,095.